 Plastic collection in Bali, no end in sight

 Last year I was hopeful that new regulations and initiatives in Bali would lead to change (Plastic Planet: Minimising plastic pollution) and they might eventually.
 The overall problem is still devastating though.
 Apparently, there are garbage trucks missing around Amed.
 So the rubbish keeps standing at the side of the street forever.
-Dogs, cats, rats and chicken look for their share and then the wind and rain spread it all out again.
+Dogs, cats, rats and chickens look for their share and then the wind and rain spread it all out again.
 People get used to it and contribute to the growing pile of waste.
 This is a worldwide problem.
 It is not just the others, we are all in this together.
-If you don’t have a beach close by to observe the problem first hand, just take a look at what you throw away, each and every day, each and every week: Packaging, wrapping, (food) containers etc.
+If you don’t have a beach close by to observe the problem first-hand, just take a look at what you throw away, each and every day, each and every week: Packaging, wrapping, (food) containers etc.

 Get active in local clean-ups or just do it yourself